WenChentao/3DeeCellTracker/README.md

 - Decouples the code to facilitate reuse by third-party developers.

-- A computer with an NVIDIA GPU that supports CUDA.
-We have tested our program on demo data in an NVIDIA GeForce RTX GPU 3080Ti in
-Ubuntu 20.04.

 ## Installation

 To install 3DeeCellTracker, please follow the instructions below:

+> Note: We have tested the installation and the tracking programs in two environments:
+> 1. (Local) Ubuntu 20.04; NVIDIA GeForce RTX 3080Ti; Tensorflow 2.5.0
+> 2. (Google Colab) Tensorflow 2.12.0 (You need to upload your data for tracking)

 ### Prerequisites
 - A computer with an NVIDIA GPU that supports CUDA.